top of page

 Reclaiming Narratives, Building Connections

-In partnership with BAK, and made possible by VAHA, this project offers people with lived experiences of migration a transformative space to develop storytelling skills that counter harmful narratives and foster connection.
+In partnership with BAK Basecamp, and made possible by VAHA Hubs, this project offered people with lived experiences of migration a transformative space to develop storytelling skills that counter harmful narratives and foster connection.

 Storytelling Basecamp is a creative training program that empowers people with migration backgrounds—especially women and gender-diverse individuals—to reclaim narratives through the art of storytelling.
 By offering tools for expression and connection, this project fosters empathy, challenges harmful stereotypes, and builds inclusive communities.